koshi8bit/hdd-temp/README.md

 # hdd-temp
-This is simple script, that allows you to turn off your server, when temperature of HDD is too big.
+This is simple script, that allows you to turn off your server, when temperature of HDD is too high.
-Also you will have telegram message about this case.
+Also you will have Telegram message about this issue.

 You need to do this:
 1. Rename `.env-template` to `.env`